northflank-guides/node-with-postgres/README.md

 In this how-to guide, we have shown how to use Node.js to connect to a PostgreSQL instance and how to manipulate and read data.

 In the first step, a client is instantiated.
 This client is then used to create a database table and rows are inserted into the table.
 Then we showed how to read and filter the inserted data.
-In a final step, the database calls are wrapped in a web API to make it possible to access the functionality using HTTP requests.
+In the final step, the database calls are wrapped in a web API to make it possible to access the functionality using HTTP requests.

 ### <a name="use-northflank"></a>_Using Northflank to connect Node.js to PostgreSQL for free_